PUT-JUG/proj-mp/src/Topic 1 - Introduction and RGB-D Data.md

 ## How to load and preview depth images
 We are going to use Python to load and preview depth data.

-1. Open chosen IDE and create a new project.
+1. Open the chosen IDE and create a new project.
 Clone this project from GitHub: https://github.com/isl-org/redwood-3dscan and run
     ```python
     import redwood_3dscan as rws